Pyzyryab/nvim-config/README.md

 Also, this allows me to have a reference point whenever I got into a new computer or set up, so I can quickly just `git clone` this repository and start to work immediately.

+> **Note:** Highlighted blue hyperlinks will lead you to the plugin's or tool author documentation or repository

-## Requirements
+## Pre-requisites

+### Optional ones

-If you like to have `live grep`, you'll need to have [`ripgrep`](https://github.com/BurntSushi/ripgrep).
+If you'd like to have `live grep`, you'll need to have [`ripgrep`](https://github.com/BurntSushi/ripgrep).
 The easiest way to install it is via cargo, just by:

 ```bash
 cargo install ripgrep
 ```

+If for some strange reason you don't have `The Rust programming language` in you computer, fix what's wrong with you and install it.
+Then, go read the book, start to code in `Rust`.
+Then, gain knowledge about its ecosystem, and figure out what you've being missing all this time.

+Anyway, you can go to the `ripgrep` link above and install it via any of the other ways listed in their documentation.

 ## Config and Set Up across different OS